guide huayna picchu 2023

 huayna picchu entrance

-The trail follows an undulating path for about 15 to 20 minutes until the route splits.
-Next, the route forks into two sections, one goes up, and the other goes down.
-The high trail stretches to the top of Huayna Picchu, while the low trail continues around the base of the mountain to reach the Great Cavern and the Temple of the Moon.
-Then it climbs steeply to the top of the mountain.
+The path of mountain, that is the subject of this article, zigzags for about 15 to 20 minutes (300 meters).
+Through the sacred mountain and continues up to where there is a small complex of Inca constructions.
+We can take a rest there for a few minutes.
+Next, continue the journey up the route, and we will find the route splits into two sections.
+One ascends the mountain, and the other descends it.
+The ascends trail stretches to the top, while the descending trail goes down around the base of the mountain to reach the Great Cavern and the Temple of the Moon, then it climbs steeply to the top of the mountain, equally.

 2. The ascend